All Episodes

 One of the things is that Obama realizes which way the politics on this are going to play.

-And besides that, folks, Obama has uh a lot more leeway to reach beyond these nutty clowns and the net roots out there, these these.
+And besides that, folks, Obama has a lot more leeway to reach beyond these nutty clowns and the net roots out there, these Looney Tune bloggers on the left on the war issue.

-And the we were tricked caucus consists of Clinton, Mrs. Bill Clinton, John Edwards, Joe Biden, and Chris Dodd.
+And the We Were Tricked caucus consists of Clinton, Mrs. Bill Clinton, John Edwards, Joe Biden, and Chris Dodd.

-Interesting story of the Jerusalem Post that uh published today, United States will be ready to launch a missile attack on Iran's nuclear facilities as soon as early this month, perhaps from 4 a.m. until 4 p.m. on Good Friday, which will be April 6th.
+Interesting story of the Jerusalem Post that published today, United States will be ready to launch a missile attack on Iran's nuclear facilities as soon as early this month, perhaps from 4 a.m. until 4 p.m. on Good Friday, which will be April 6th.

 Now, this is actually according to reports in the Russian media on Saturday.